Alpha BRAIN Review

 What is Alpha BRAIN?

-Alpha BRAIN is the flagship product from Onnit, a supplement brand created by Aubrey Marcus in 2011.
-It’s a nootropic designed to support your everyday cognitive function and launch you into higher states of consciousness when you need it most.
+Alpha BRAIN is the flagship product from Onnit, a Texas-based health and wellness company launched in 2011.
+It’s a nootropic designed to support your everyday cognitive function, including memory, mental processing speed, and focus.
 Alpha BRAIN was inspired by celebrity Joe Rogan, who was interested in the potential of nootropics to enhance cognitive function.
 Rogan, who says he’s taken the supplement regularly since before the product’s launch in 2010, claims Alpha BRAIN improves his word recall, focus, and performance to such an extent that he “doesn’t want to do anything without it.”
+(It’s worth mentioning that Rogan has shares in Onnit, meaning that the potential for bias in that statement is pretty high.)

 • Purity